 - Press the Reset button to reregister the app.
 Click Reset again on the small dialog box that opens to confirm.

-Overall, event error 5973 is a somewhat mysterious app issue.
-There aren’t many specific fixes for resolving 5973 errors.
-However, you can check out this guide for some more general Windows 10 app fixes.
+Overall, event id 5973 is a somewhat mysterious app issue.
+There aren’t many specific fixes for resolving it, but we hope that our fixes managed to help.